thebiggive/mailer/Readme.md

 ### Discovering more about scripts

-The headline for each script's purpose is defined in its description in the PHP class.
-There is a Composer script `mailer:list-commands` which calls `list` to read these.
-So with an already-running Docker `app` container, you can run
+There is a Composer script `list-commands` which calls `list` to read the registered commands.
+With an already-running Docker `web` container, you can run

-    docker-compose exec app composer mailer:list-commands
+    docker-compose exec web composer list-commands

-for an overview of how all [`Commands`](./src/Application/Commands) in the app describe themselves.
+Currently we define no custom commands, instead pulling in the Symfony dependencies necessary to use the `symfony/messenger` component and its built-in commands.

 ### Running scripts locally

-To run a script in an already-running Docker `app` container, use:

-    docker-compose exec app composer {name:of:script:from:composer.json}
+To run a consumer worker similarly to how our ECS tasks will (distinct from the `web` container), run:

+    docker-compose run --rm consumer

+As you can see in `docker-compose.yml`, this is just a shortcut to get a standalone CLI process to run the long-running worker task defined with `composer run messenger:consume`.

 ### How tasks run on staging & production

-[ECS](https://aws.amazon.com/ecs/) task invocations are configured to run the tasks we expect to happen regularly on a schedule.
-Tasks get their own ECS cluster to run on, independent of the web cluster, usually with just one instance per environment.
-They are triggered by CloudWatch Events Rules which fire at regular intervals.
+[ECS](https://aws.amazon.com/ecs/) task invocations are configured to keep at least one consumer task running.
+Tasks get their own ECS cluster/service to run on, independent of the web cluster.

 ## Code structure